chen-assert/cccbd_web/Document/01_system_draft.md

 </figure>

-With access control to every API, this design pattern gives the ability to front-end to decide how to process the business logic, hugely reduce server compute load, clearly delimit the edge between front-end and back-end (and delimit the developing process, so we can separate the back-end and front-end into two different project folder).
-Besides, this design symbol gives front-end application freely scalability, we can even use different languages to implement the client logic without changing the back-end, and this trait makes the multi-platform development to become much easier.
+This design pattern clearly delimits the edge between front-end and back-end(and delimit the two teams' developing process, so we can separate the back-end and front-end code into two different project folder), and transfer the responsibility of design business process to front-end team, so hugely reduce server compute load.
+In the meanwhile, we set access control for the whole system, every API has a permission requirement, with these fine-grained restrictions, we can confidence said our system don't exist any privilege escalation problem.
+Besides, this design symbol gives front-end application fully scalability, we can even use different languages to implement the client logic without changing the back-end, and this trait makes the multi-platform development to become much easier.

-Todo: API documentation example